mikenakis/Bathyscaphe/README.md

 ## Description

 Bathyscaphe is a java library that can be used to inspect objects at runtime and assert that they are immutable.

-For a lengthy explanation what problem it solves, why it is even a problem, how it works, etc. see the corresponding post in my blog: https://blog.michael.gr/2022/05/deep-immutability-assessment.html
+For an article explaining what problem it solves, why it is even a problem, how it works, a glossary of terms, etc. see the corresponding post in my blog: https://blog.michael.gr/2022/05/deep-immutability-assessment.html

 ## Reference